bacoords/cb-custom-modules/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Adds text domain for internationalization

 = 1.5.5 =
 * Bug Fix: Clears php error for Button List Module
 * Bug Fix: Hides certain modules from the Beaver Builder Lite to keep from whitescreen error.